guiprav2/kittygpt/README.md

 purrify([
-  { role: 'annotation', content: 'User clicked here.' }, { role: 'user', content: 'What does this do?' },
-  { role: 'assistant', content: 'It activates the laser.' }, { role: 'debug', content: 'firing laser()' }
+  { role: 'annotation', content: 'User clicked here.' }, { role: 'user', content: 'What does this do?' }, false && { role: 'user', content: 'Never makes it into the logs, without breaking anything.' }, { role: 'assistant', content: 'It activates the laser.' }, { role: 'debug', content: 'firing laser()' }
 ], {